ifemiller/ifemiller/README.md

 # Projects

-## Correlation One Data Science for All Empowerment Capstone Project
+## Correlation One Data Science for All Empowerment Capstone Project:

 ### [Non-Profit Impact on a City's Success](https://github.com/ifemiller/DS4A-Capstone-Project)